scrabbletank/farhome-rules/rulesdoc.md

 While most orcs are filled with an all-consuming lust for battle, there are some born free from their curse.
 Those that are often seek out neighboring human or elven settlements, resulting in half-orcs.
 Half-orcs retain much of their parents strength and ferocity, free from bloodlust and tempered by their other half.
 Because of this half-orcs are widely loved among the fringe villages and settlements of the world.

 Half orcs stand between 6 and 7 feet.
-They tend to have strong, wide jaws with small but noticable tusks, making it impossible to hid their orcish heritage.
+They tend to have strong, wide jaws with small but noticeable tusks, making it impossible to hid their orcish heritage.
 Their skin tends to be tinted gray green, and with their towering build they weigh between 200 to 250 pounds.
 Even with human parents half orcs have short, pointed ears, although those with elven parents tend to be longer.
 While their hair shares the color of their parents, often times they end up with black hair.

 - **Starting Wounds:** 4
 - **Move/Sprint:** 4/2